Roasted Poblano Corn Chowder

 - In a heavy bottom pan, dutch oven, or enameled french oven, fry the diced bacon over medium high heat.

-- Once cooked, drain the renderings, reserving 2 tbsp (or if not using, add olive oil) and turn heat on to medium high.
+- Once cooked, drain the renderings, reserving 2 tablespoon (or if not using, add olive oil) and turn heat on to medium high.

 - Add the onions, carrots, celery, and garlic; cook for 3-4 minutes until they begin to color and soften.